appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_classes/all_classes.rst

 EditDeleteWithArchiveImage
 """"""""""""""""""""""""""
 This class extends the EditDelete class and uses a template which extends the template used by the EditDelete class.
-Basiculy it allows you to add a image from the CRadmin archive and scale it.
+Basicly it allows you to add an image from the CRadmin archive and scale it.
 It also comes with a fallback for image size.

 EditDeleteWithArchiveImageAndPreview